MicrosoftDocs/win32/desktop-src/Controls/rbn-chevronpushed.md

 ---
 title: RBN\_CHEVRONPUSHED notification code
 description: Sent by a rebar control when a chevron is pushed.
-This notification code is sent in the form of a WM\_NOTIFY message. ms.assetid: '58aa2c9d-8ab6-46ee-b32f-5c04fb7afa84'
+This notification code is sent in the form of a WM\_NOTIFY message. ms.assetid: 58aa2c9d-8ab6-46ee-b32f-5c04fb7afa84
+keywords:
-keywords: ["RBN_CHEVRONPUSHED notification code Windows Controls"]
+- RBN_CHEVRONPUSHED notification code Windows Controls
 topic_type:
 - apiref
 api_name: